syntithenai/hermod/README.md

 The Hermod (Norse messenger of the gods)  voice protocol describes a series of contracts between services that communicate over MQTT messaging bus and HTTPS to implement the steps in a voice interaction from capturing hardware audio through ASR (Automated Speech Recognition), NLU (Natural Language Understanding), ML (Machine Learning) based routing and finally executing commands.

-This package provide a reference implementation of the Hermod protocol using nodejs.
+This package provides a reference implementation of the Hermod protocol using nodejs.

-The differentiating feature of the service suite is that it will run offline.
 The suite does not require Internet access to run making it suitable for standalone applications where network connectivity is patchy.
 This feature significantly improves the privacy of voice automation devices because no information needs to leave your computer.

 *``[As at 1/1/2019, Snips is the only company that offers a Privacy focused 'free to hackers' voice stack that runs offline and is optimised for low power hardware.
 Because Snips is closed source, the Hermod suite has developed to extend ideas from the Snips Hermes protocol to be suitable for building voice based web applications.]``*